 R4R

-The RUN FOR RESILIENCE PROJECT (R4R) was created to highlight the importance of physical activity and community engagement for overall health and wellbeing.
+The RUN FOR RESILIENCE PROJECT (R4R) was created to prevent or control mental health issues in individuals through physical activity and community engagement.
+Additionally enhancing overall health and wellbeing.
 We have now partnered with A/Prof Justine Gatt’s Centre for Wellbeing, Resilience and Recovery at NeuRA to help create ongoing evidence of the positive health outcomes.

 What is the program?